xunit/xunit/xunit.analyzers/_rules/xUnit1013.md

 ## Cause

-A test class (i.e. a class that has methods annotated with `Fact` or `Theory` attributes) has a public method that is not marked as a test.
+This rule is trigger by having a public method in a test class that is not marked as a test.

 ## Reason for rule

-Test classes do not typically need to expose public methods that are not tests.
-A violation indicates that a possible test method is not properly annotated and will therefore not be executed by the test runner.
+It is frequently oversight to have a public method in a test class which isn't a test method.

 ## How to fix violations

-To fix a violation of this rule, annotate the method with `Fact` or `Theory` attributes.
+To fix a violation of this rule, you may:

+* Annotate the method with `Fact` or `Theory` attributes
+* Change the visibility of the method to something other than `public`

 ## Examples